Jesus said, “Let the little children come to me, and do not hinder them,

 Wednesday night at Crestwood Midlothian are family oriented with activities for every age.
 The event begins with a home cooked meal and great fellowship, followed by special programming (combinations of music, recreation and teaching time).

 Camp Crestwood at Crestwood Midlothian is a week of summer fun grounded in faith lessons that are reinforced throughout the morning activities.
 Music, crafts, and recreation abound!
-Registration will open in early April with each year’s theme and all the details.
+Camp Crestwood is traditionally offered in July, with registration beginning in June.